 The Cultural Arts Booking Fair, now known as the Expo is an annual event during which artists have the opportunity to connect with school representatives and begin the process of scheduling programs at schools.
 Only artists accepted into Artists in Schools (AIS) may participate.
-Schools planning to apply for an Artists in Schools grant must send at least one representative to secure eligibility.
+Schools planning to apply for an Artists in Schools grant must send at least one representative to secure eligibility for that school year.

 The Expo is free and open to the public, and additional attendees may include representatives who book programs for organizations, local municipalities, communities, and neighboring county schools.

-This day-long event includes a trade show format with booths, as well as a showcase:
+This day-long event includes a trade show format with booths, as well as a number of showcase performances:

 - Booths: Artists in Schools artists are eligible to reserve a booth (those with writer residencies may reserve a table) where they can greet the public and share information about their program(s).
 Booth space is limited and assigned annually on a first-come, first-served basis.

 The Expo occurs annually at a Wake County public school on a Saturday in August.
-AIS approved artists receive detailed information about the registration and fees in early summer.
+Artists in Schools approved artists receive detailed information about the registration process and fees in June each year.